Luke5273/Ainsley-TG/Locations/General Structures/Mini Hideout.md

 - Mainly used as a store house or intermediary meeting location
 	- Not as secure/secretive as the districts, hence is used for more explicit interactions
 	- Only houses a few grunts, local security for businesses that double as guards for stored items
+- All within about 4 hours of the district hideout

  - Entry
 	 - Much like the district hideouts, entry is through a gate or door